Julieta7312/LinkedIn_profile_scraper/README.md

-# LinkedIn user profile scraping Python program
+# A Python program for scraping LinkedIn user profile
 This scraper can be used to retrieve information about employment, education, honors and awards -related information from the publically available Linkedin user profiles.